inc0g-repoz/low-tier-script-engine/README.md

 **LTSE**

 # What's this?
-LTSE is a simple script engine with a C-like syntax running of JVM.
+LTSE is a simple script engine with a C-like syntax running off JVM.
 Instead of using types compatible with the engine it allows accessing them directly through [Reflection API][reflection].

 List of features: